alihussainia/Mastering-Coding-Patterns/Strings/438. Find All Anagrams in a String/README.md

 Note: An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

-In Simple Words: Return the first indices of those substrings of size k which can form string "P"
+In Simple Words: Return the first indices of those substrings of size k which can form string "P".

 Example 1:
 Input: s = "cbaebabacd", p = "abc"